YoshihiroNak/T2A2-API-Webserver-Project/README.md

 #### MongoDB drawbacks compared PostgeSQL

-- Consistency and Transactions: MongoDB sacrifices some of the ACID properties in favar of performance and scalability.
+- Consistency and Transactions: MongoDB sacrifices some of the ACID properties in favor of performance and scalability.
 It may not be the best choice for applications that require strict consistency and complex.
 - Administration: The administaration comes with its own set of difficulities and complexities.

 The choice between PostgreSQL and MongoDB depends on the specific requirements of the project, including the nature of data, scalability needs and the importance of transactional consistency.